 You can find more advanced level formatting instructions here.

 This shows the default format settings for grids.
-These can be changed as required eg there may be corporate defaults for reports with particular preferred fonts and colours.
+These can be changed as required (see Default Formats) eg there may be corporate defaults for reports with particular preferred fonts and colours.

 Rows 5 to 16 define the basic formatting for a grid.
 By directly formatting the relevant cells here using native Excel, you can control the font style and colour and cell background of the labels, the grid header and row and column headers and members.

 Row 47 onwards is for formatting applied to individual slices of a grid, normally when a user wants to format a particular member.
 This area will be updated automatically when formatting is applied using XLCubed’s right-click menu.

 If you have more than one grid in your workbook and you need to apply different formatting to each grid, you need to name the grid (through Grid Properties) and then refer to each specific grid in this area in column B. Please note: There is an empty row between each slice highlight, so that the borders do not conflict with each other.

 Any updates you make directly on the format sheet will be applied the next time the grid is refreshed